LaTeX-Package-Repositories/cutwin/README.md

   This work has the LPPL maintenance status "author-maintained".

 This work consists of the files:

     README (this file)
     cutwin.dtx
     cutwin.ins
     cutwin.pdf

-  and the derived files
+and the derived file

     cutwin.sty

 ------------------------------------------------------------------